docandrew/Image2Bytes/README.md

 To use, you'll need to manually change the path to the .jpg in the source, and you'll probably want a different variable name in the output as well.

+With very little effort this could be modified to output C headers as well.